 That’s pretty much where MDMA’s similarities to amphetamines like dextroamphetamine (a.k.a.
 Adderall) end.
 MDMA is not nearly as addictive as amphetamines or crystal meth, and there's still debate as to whether its addiction rate is any higher than being addicted to gambling, television shows, or marijuana.

 What makes MDMA unique to the inferior amphetamines is its ability to facilitate open-mindedness and amplify tactile sensations.
 MDMA is classified as an entactogen, meaning a drug that enhances empathy and emotional awareness.
-It’s this ability to break down emotional and mental barriers that’s got psychiatrists studying this drug as a medicine.
+It’s this ability to dismantle psychological barriers that has psychiatrists studying the drug as a medicine.
 Or, as one MDMA-loving character said in the 2000 film Groove: “Pot and beer, they fuck you up.
 This enhances you.
 Heightened awareness of your senses, especially touch, a feeling of connection... openness... honesty.
 It's like being a kid.”

-Or, as the legendary organic chemist Alexander Shulgin — who's been called the "inventor of MDMA" (he didn't invent it, but he did resurrect it from pharmaceutical obscurity) — explained in his book Pihkal after dosing himself on 120mg MDMA:
+Or, as the legendary organic chemist Alexander Shulgin — who's been called the "inventor of MDMA" (he didn't invent it, but he did resurrect it from pharmaceutical obscurity) — explained in his book Pihkal after dosing himself on 120mg:

 I feel absolutely clean inside, and there is nothing but pure euphoria.
 I have never felt so great, or believed this to be possible.
 The cleanliness, clarity, and marvelous feeling of solid inner strength continued throughout the rest of the day, and evening, and through the next day.
 I am overcome by the profundity of the experience, and how much more powerful it was than previous experiences, for no apparent reason, other than a continually improving state of being.
 All the next day I felt like 'a citizen of the universe' rather than a citizen of the planet, completely disconnecting time and flowing easily from one activity to the next.